-Two opposing trends emerge from this temporal comparison: on the one hand, Israel's Jewish population increased from being marginal in 1948 to being the central component of world Jewish population by 2018; and on the other hand, we see the decline, if not disappearance of, the major Jewish population centers in Eastern Europe, the FSU, and the Islamic countries of the Middle East and North Africa.
+Two opposing trends emerge from this temporal comparison: on the one hand, Israel's Jewish population increased from being a small entity in 1948 to being the central component of world Jewish population by 2019; on the other hand, we see the decline, if not disappearance of the major Jewish population centers in Eastern Europe, the FSU, and the Islamic countries of the Middle East and North Africa.
 Declines of a lesser scale also appear in Latin America and Southern Africa.
 North America, and to a lesser extent Western Europe, maintained relatively stable Jewish population sizes, although in the latter case through a significant turnaround of periods of immigration and periods of emigration.
-As already noted, the tendency over time was much greater consolidation of world Jewry in the two major centers in the US and Israel, versus a much more dispersed Jewish population worldwide shortly after the end of World War II.
+As already noted, the tendency over time was much greater consolidation of world Jewry in the two major centers in the US (here with Canada) and Israel, versus a much more dispersed Jewish population worldwide shortly after the end of World War II.

-A more detailed picture of the changes intervening between 1980 and 2018 is illustrated in Table 6.
-Here we compare the numbers and ranks for the 24 countries with a Jewish population of at least 30,000 Jews in 1980-based on revised estimates and using the list of countries extant upon the breakup of the Former Soviet Union, the former Yugoslavia and the former Czechoslovakia.
-Striking changes occurred in the population sizes and rankings during the 38 years from 1980-2018.
-Quantitatively, the most remarkable was Israel's Jewish population doubling from 3,282,700 to 6,558,100 (99.8%).
-The greatest percentage growth occurred in Germany (+236.2%).
-Absolute population increases were recorded in Australia (+62.0%), Canada (+26.8%), and Mexico (+14.3%).
-The US Jewish population remained about the same (+0.2%).
-The other 18 countries witnessed Jewish population reduction, with five countries losing more than 90% of their 1980 population (the four former Soviet republics of Ukraine, Belarus, Uzbekistan, and Moldova, and Ethiopia).
+A more detailed picture of the changes intervening between 1980 and 2019 is illustrated in Table 6.
+Here we compare the numbers and ranks for the 25 countries with a Jewish population of at least 28,000 Jews in 1980-based on revised estimates and using the list of countries extant upon the breakup of the former Soviet Union, the former Yugoslavia, and the former Czechoslovakia.
+Striking changes occurred in the population sizes and rankings during the 39 years from 1980-2019.
+Quantitatively, the most remarkable was Israel's Jewish population more than doubling from 3,282,700 to 6,665,600 (103.1%).
+The greatest percentage growth occurred in Germany (+242.0%).
+Absolute population increases were recorded in Australia (+68.6%), Canada (+27.3%), and Mexico (+14.3%).
+The US core Jewish population remained about the same (+0.2%).
+The other 19 countries witnessed Jewish population reduction, with six countries losing more than 90% of their 1980 population (the five former Soviet republics of Moldova, Uzbekistan, Georgia, Belarus, and Ukraine, and Ethiopia).
 An entirely different ranking of major communities consequently emerged.
-The top 5 in 1980 were the US, Israel, Russia, Ukraine, and France; in 2018 they had become Israel, US, France, Canada, and the United Kingdom.
+The top five in 1980 were the US, Israel, Russia, Ukraine, and France; in 2019 they had become Israel, US, France, Canada, and the United Kingdom.